sakibahammed/Just-an-Ordinary-project/README.md

     As our application grows bigger , we want to split it into multiple files , so called 'modules'.
 A module may contain a class or a library of function for a specific purpose.

+    A module is just a file.
+One script is one module.

+    or in easy way a module is a file that contains Javascript code.
+Unlike traditional scriupt modules can import and export values (such as functions object or primitives.)